 If you want to keep your group stay in London affordable for everyone, consider low cost or free things to do and see.
 After all, London has so many free tourist attractions to make the most of.

 At Stay Central, we think that you can have a great time without spending a penny.
-Here are some great ideas for free things to do with your group in London.
+Here are some great ideas for cheap sightseeing in London.

 Is your group made up of some serious Harry Potter fans?
 If so, make sure to pay a visit to a film location that appears throughout the Harry Potter films.